Sustainable Mekong Research Network: Phase II (2010–2013)

 These research projects are co-supported by the Swedish International Development Cooperation Agency (Sida) and the Climate and Development Knowledge Network (CDKN).

 Phase III (2014–2017)

-After two implementation phases which generated credible research results, SUMERNET has established a successful and expanding regional research network with expertise in several policy areas critical to sustainability.
-Building upon the foundation of SUMERNET – a collaboration among 50 research and policy-making institutions with a strong track record, SUMERNET Phase III is in a strategic position to inform and influence policy-making in the Mekong Region towards more socially inclusive and gender-responsive sustainable development.
+Following its first two implementation phases, SUMERNET expanded its regional research network across various sustainability policy areas.
+Operating as a collaboration among 50 research and policy-making institutions, Phase III focused on informing policy-making in the Mekong Region regarding socially inclusive and gender-responsive sustainable development.

 In response to shifting knowledge demands and policy debates in the region, SUMERNET Phase III focused its work on three key issues: